 - 1. Say: "Today you will take the high school proficient, Washington OSPI-developed arts performance assessment for visual arts.
-This assessment is called Earth Club Logo." - 2.
+This assessment is called Cartoon Comments." - 2.
 Provide the class with copies of the student's section of the assessment (which may include the student's task, response sheets, rubrics, templates, and glossary), along with any other required materials. - 3.
 Tell the students that they may highlight and write on these materials during the assessment. - 4.
 Have the students read the directions to themselves as you read them aloud.
 We also encourage you to review the glossary and scoring rubrics with the students. - 5.
 Answer any clarifying questions the students may have before you instruct them to begin. - 6.
-If this assessment is used for reporting purposes, circle the scoring points on the first page of each student's response sheets.
+If this assessment is used for reporting purposes, circle the scoring points on each student's cover sheet.